GrotjahnLab/surface_morphometrics/README.md

 2. Run the surface reconstruction for all segmentations: `python segmentation_to_meshes.py config.yml`
 3. Run pycurv for each surface (recommended to run individually in parallel with a cluster):`python pycurv_analysis.py config.yml ${i}.surface.vtp`
 4. Measure intra- and inter-surface distances and orientations (also best to run this one in parallel for each original segmentation): `python measure_distances_orientations.py config.yml ${i}.mrc`
 5. Combine the results of the pycurv analysis into aggregate Experiments and generate statistics and plots.
-This requires some manual coding using the Experiment class and its associated methods in the `morphometrics_stats.py`. `mitochondria_statistics.py` is an example of how to do this.
+This requires some manual coding using the Experiment class and its associated methods in the `morphometrics_stats.py`.
+Everything is roughly organized around working with the CSVs in pandas dataframes.
+Running  `morphometrics_stats.py` as a script with the config file and a filename will output a pickle file with an assembled "experiment" object for all the tomos in the data folder.
+Reusing a pickle file will make your life way easier if you have dozens of tomograms to work with, but it doesn't save too much time with just the example data...

+### Examples of generating statistics and plots:
+* `python single_file_histogram.py filename.csv -n feature` will generate an area-weighted histogram for a feature of interest in a single tomogram.
+I am using a variant of this script to respond to reviews asking for more per-tomogram visualizations!
+* `python single_file_2d.py filename.csv -n1 feature1 -n2 feature2` will generate a 2D histogram for 2 features of interest for a single surface.
+* `mitochondria_statistics.py` shows analysis and comparison of multiple experiment objects for different sets of tomograms (grouped by treatment in this case).
+T

 ## Running individual steps without pipelining